hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 of all the methods available see the :py:class:`~.api.signals.BaseSignal` documentation.

 The methods of this section are available to all the signals.
-In other chapters methods that are only available in specialized subclasses.
+In other chapters methods that are only available in specialized subclasses are listed.

+.. _math.operations:

 Mathematical operations
 ^^^^^^^^^^^^^^^^^^^^^^^